bitfella/webpack-not-spa/README.md

 Webpack 4 setup useful to build a simple website and not a super sophisticated spa (Wordpress theme anyone??!1?).
 Comes with Babel 7 ES6 transpilation + polyfill, watch + LiveReload, eslint, stylelint and more.

 ## Prerequisites
-Install all needed dev dependencies through that classic line `npm install`; I guess even your mom know what this command stands for.
+Fire up your terminal and Install all needed dev dependencies through `npm install`.

 ## Project structure
 You should put your source files in the following folders and everything should work fine: